GoogleChrome/developer.chrome.com/site/en/docs/extensions/mv2/richNotifications/index.md

 The [notifications.NotificationOptions][4] must include a [notifications.TemplateType][5], which defines available notification details and how those details are displayed.

+!!!.aside.aside-note

+**Consider integrating with GCM!**

-<div class="aside aside--note"><b>Consider integrating with GCM!</b><br><a href="inform_users">Keep your users informed</a> all the time, even when your app isn't opened.
-The <a href="https://github.com/GoogleChrome/chrome-extensions-samples/tree/master/apps/samples/gcm-notifications">gcm-notifications sample</a> shows a simple integration between GCM and Rich Notifications API.</div>
+[Keep your users informed][6] all the time, even when your app isn't opened.
+The [gcm-notifications sample][7] shows a simple integration between GCM and Rich Notifications API.

+!!!

 ### Create basic notification {: #basic }